OllieMBM/LROverlay/README.md

 ## Usage

-Place the script inside its own folder, along with any files you wish to convert (**.png** or **.jpg** only).
+Place the script or executable inside its own folder, along with any files you wish to convert (**.png** or **.jpg** only).
 The script will create a .json track file with the same name as the input file.

 ## Examples